 Non-denaturing polyacrylamide gel electrophoresis (PAGE) experiments were performed to check the molecularity of sequences with C5-tract.
 Oligonucleotides were dissolved in B-R buffer (pH 5.0 or 7.0) at 100 μM strand concentration, denatured at 95 oC for 3 min, then slowly cooled to room temperature.
 Samples were stored at 4 oC overnight before loading.
 Oligonucleotides were incubated for two hours at room temperature, then 30% (w/v) sucrose was added before loading and final oligo concentration was 25.0 μM.
 Gels (7 × 10 × 0.1 cm) were prepared with 15% acrylamide (acrylamide:bisacrylamide, 19:1) in 50 mM B-R buffer (pH 5.0 or 7.0) which was also used as the running buffer.
 Gels were run at room temperature (ca. 25 oC) with 80 V for 90 min and stained by Stains-all (Sigma, 95%).
 Oligothymidylate DNA single-strands (dTn, with n = 60, 30, 21, 15, 10) were used as internal migration standards, and bromophenol blue was added to act as an indicator of migration.

-Stability prediction
+Modeling studies for stability prediction